Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Methods

 \subsection{Defining Regions}

 We employ a Voronoi-like tessellation \citep{CappellariCopin2003, Wuyts2012, Chan2016, Hemmati2020, Fetherolf2020}.
-Our routine starts with the brightest pixel in the F435W band and then builds regions by including adjacent pixels until one of three conditions based on SNR, color, and distance from the central pixel are satisfied.
-To avoid having single pixel regions in the case where there is very high SNR and the SNR threshold will be met, a minimum number of pixels is set.
-In our case we set a minimum size of four pixels.
-Our SNR threshold was set to 100, our $\chi^2$ threshold that tests for similarity in color has a threshold of 10 and likewise the distance threshold is 10 pixels.
-In practice, this means that regions centered on very bright, high SNR regions near the bulge are constrained by the distance minimum if they satisfy the SNR threshold.
-Otherwise, pixels are added to a region until the SNR threshold is exceeded or unless the $\chi^2$ threshold is exceeded.
-If neither the $\chi^2$ nor the SNR threshold is met, then the region increases in size until it reaches the distance limit.
-The result of applying these constraints is that regions near the center or brightest region of the galaxy are small and have high SNR, but regions on the outskirts of the galaxy are as large as the distance threshold with low SNR.
-With these thresholds applied to our galaxies, we defined anywhere from $\sim$40 to over 900 regions before applying cuts.
+Starting from the brightest pixel in the F435W band, we grow regions by adding adjacent pixels until one of three criteria based on SNR, color, or distance from the central pixel is met.
+To avoid single-pixel regions in high-SNR areas, we require a minimum region size of four pixels in order to not sample below the limit of the F160W PSF for a combined pixel scale of 0.12".
+We adopt an SNR threshold of 10, a color-similarity $\chi^2$ threshold of 10, and a distance threshold of 10 pixels.
+Thus, regions around bright, high-SNR bulge pixels are typically limited by the SNR threshold.
+Otherwise, pixels are added until either the SNR threshold is exceeded or the $\chi^2$ threshold is met; if neither occurs, the region grows until it reaches the distance limit.
+This produces small, high-SNR regions near the galaxy center and large, low-SNR regions at the outskirts, yielding $\sim$40 to $>900$ regions per galaxy before cuts.

-Cuts are necessary to avoid fitting areas of the postage stamp that are empty, but instead of explicitly making a cut on SNR to determine which regions to keep, we exploited the smooth and contiguous nature of the regions to define further masking.
-We do this by analyzing all region in the segmentation map, and starting from the last and moving towards the first, we created a backwards-rolling median of SNR over a number of regions equal to 10\% of the total number.
-When the median SNR reaches a value of 30 we declare that region number to be the maximum for our analysis and classify all regions up to that number as being regions for our analysis.
+To avoid fitting empty areas of the postage stamp without explicitly imposing an SNR cut, we exploit the spatial continuity of the regions.
+We examine all regions in the segmentation map and, starting from the last region and moving backward, compute a rolling median SNR over 10\% of the total number of regions.
+When this median reaches an SNR of 30, we define that region as the maximum and retain all regions up to that index.

-After applying cuts, each galaxy in the Gold Sample has anywhere from $\sim$10 to $\sim$800 regions with physical scales of order $\sim$5 to $\sim$ 30 kpc$^2$.
+After cuts, each Gold Sample galaxy has $\sim$10–$\sim$800 regions with physical areas of $\sim$5–$\sim$30 kpc$^2$ or a diameter of up to $\sim$4 kpc.